- CLASS: Mammalia (Mammals)

 - SPECIES: aethiops

-Vervet monkeys are fairly small and are on the menu for many larger, carnivorous (meat-eating) animals.
-Large cats like leopards, as well as hyenas, eagles, and snakes, are just some of the animals that prey on primates.
+Vervet monkeys are fairly small and are on the menu for many larger, carnivorous (meat-eating) predators.
+Large cats like leopards, as well as hyenas, eagles, and snakes, are just some of the wildlife that prey on primates.
 In the West Indies, domestic dogs are a serious threat to vervets, as are humans who hunt the monkeys either for meat or in persecution.
 In order to stay safe, vervet monkeys travel in groups and will head for the trees if there are signs of danger.

 Communication is key when it comes to avoiding predators.
 Vervet monkeys have a wide variety of alarm calls that are used to warn others of potential danger.
 Each call provokes a different response, such as fleeing to trees or looking to the sky to be aware of danger from above.